-The historical setting of Musical divisions - worship leaders organized occurred during Israel's united monarchy when the nation reached its territorial and political zenith.
+The historical setting of Gatekeepers and treasurers - temple administration occurred during Israel's united monarchy, when the nation reached its territorial and political zenith.
 Archaeological evidence from this period shows significant building projects and administrative development.
 However, the Chronicler writes for a much smaller, struggling post-exilic community, using David's golden age to inspire hope for restoration.